alexmasselot/kibana-plugin-howto-infra/blog/README.md

 The only pitfall to avoid was to wait for the ES server to be up, and only populate the tweets, at start time, only if they are not already in.
 As the ES container can be started several times, we obviously want to push the data only once.
+This check is achieved via a couple of `search` call to the API.

 ##### Kibana
 The first step is to install an initial version of each of the three plugins at building time.